talyaglobal/v0-tsmartwarehouse/ENV_SETUP.md

 - Restart the dev server: `npm run dev`
 - Clear Next.js cache: `rm -rf .next`

+### "STRIPE_SECRET_KEY environment variable is required" error
+- Make sure you've added `STRIPE_SECRET_KEY` to your `.env.local` file
+- Get your Stripe keys from: https://dashboard.stripe.com/apikeys
+- Use test keys (`sk_test_...`) for development
+- Restart your development server after adding the variable
+- See `PAYMENT_SETUP.md` for detailed payment setup instructions

 ## Security Notes

 1. **Never commit `.env.local`** - It's already in `.gitignore`
 2. **Use `.env.example`** for documenting required variables
 3. **Service Role Key** should only be used server-side
 4. **Anon Key** is safe for client-side (protected by RLS)
+5. **Stripe Secret Key** should only be used server-side - never expose in client code
+6. **Stripe Publishable Key** is safe for client-side use

 ## Next Steps